scihant/CTShowcase/readme.md

 #### Running the Example project

-Navigate to the Example directory and type:

-	pod install

-Then you can use the .workspace file to open and run the example.
+The example project is located in the Example directory.
+The framework target is already added as a dependency to it therefore you can run it directly.

 ## Usage